Timeline of the London Underground: 1890s

-Brompton and Piccadilly Circus Railway granted powers to build a tube railway from Piccadilly Circus to South Kensington.
+Brompton and Piccadilly Circus Railway (B&PCR) granted powers to build a tube railway from Piccadilly Circus to South Kensington.

 DR obtains powers to construct a tube railway from Gloucester Road to Mansion to run below its sub-surface line.

 Anarchists bomb a MR train which explodes at Barbican, injuring 60 and killing one.

 Whitaker Wright's London & Globe Finance Corporation purchases BS&WR.